-- The economic life of the Vertikalny and Mangazeisky North deposits is currently expected to be around 2028 as per management's expectation as of 31 December 2021.
-While the Mangazeisky North deposit licence expires in 2023, the directors have a high degree of confidence that it will be extended given the renewal process is routine. - For the following seven years Silver price is US\$24.7/ounce as per management's expectation as of 31 December 2021. - For the following seven years RUB/USD foreign exchange rate 75 as per management's expectation as of 31 December 2021. - For the following seven years Annual inflation of costs expressed in USD is 2% as per management's expectation as of 31 December 2021. - For the following seven years Annual inflation of costs expressed in RUB is 4% as per management's expectation as of 31 December 2021. - Post tax nominal discount rate of 10.8% (pre-tax of 13.5%).
-This was based on a Capital Asset Pricing Model analysis. - The situation in Ukraine is considered to be a non- adjusting post balance sheet event.
+- The economic life of the Vertikalny and Mangazeisky North deposits is currently expected to be around 2029 as per management's expectation as of 31 December 2022.
+While the Mangazeisky North deposit licence expires in 2023, the directors have a high degree of confidence that it will be extended given the renewal process is routine. - For the following seven years Silver price is US\$24.7/ounce as per management's expectation as of 31 December 2022. - For the following seven years RUB/USD foreign exchange rate 75 as per management's expectation as of 31 December 2022. - For the following seven years average aannual inflation of costs expressed in USD is 2.44 % as per management's expectation as of 31 December 2022. - For the following seven years annual inflation of costs expressed in RUB is 4% as per management's expectation as of 31 December 2022. - Post tax nominal discount rate of 16% (pre-tax of 17%).
+This was based on a Capital Asset Pricing Model analysis.